robert-mccarthy-ca/Garden/README.md

 Introduction
 ------------
 I have built a three way hybrid grow system where the top few inches are soil, the bottom of that being wire mesh and burlap.
 Below this is an aeroponic root chamber.
 In this chamber I have 2 systems, a low pressure system and a high pressure system.
-The purpose for this design is to run a nutrient reservoir with a highly active microbial population.
-This requires both a low pressure system for spraying the biology across the roots without shredding them.
-The air atomized system is for the main nutrient and oxygen delivery to the root system.
+This requires both a low pressure system for spraying the biology across the roots without shredding them and an air atomized system  for the main nutrient and oxygen delivery to the root system.
 The idea behind this build is to blend Korean Natural Farming (KNF) techniques with modern hydroponics in both living soil and a living reservoir for maximum growth (aeroponics and nutrient delivery) while maintaining maximum crop quality (microbiological diversity).

 The soil portion is currently about 6 inches of soil over a wire mesh covered by burlap.
 This section is for supporting soil biology that does not form in hydroponics, such as mycelial networks for endomycorrhiza root colonization.
 Additional nutrients specific to a given plant can also be added here while continuing to share a common nutrient reservoir.